tessel/gprs-sim900/README.md

 #### HW configuration checklist

-* GPRS power input select header (three-pin header in board corner) on '3.3V Tessel' (two pins closest to board corner).
+* GPRS power input select header (three-pin header in board corner) moved to '3.3V Tessel' (the two pins closest to board corner).
 * Antenna plugged in
 * SIM card in holder (not pictured above)